-Writing Prompts: 7 Inspirational Ideas to Spark Your Creative Writing
+Inspirational Writing Prompts: 7 Inspirational Ideas to Spark Your Creative Writing

 PRACTICE

 All of us find Inspiration in different areas of life.
-Take fifteen minutes to describe something that inspires you, and leave it in the comments below.
-Try to phrase it as a writing prompt to help your fellow writers tackle their 7 Day Creative Writing Challenge!
+Take fifteen minutes to describe something that inspires you, and add it to the Pro Practice Workshop here.

 Good luck, and happy writing!